 These marine chemists are experts in sampling techniques and thoroughly understand the chemical reactions that may occur in various repair operations.
 Their main job function is to inspect marine vessels that are up for repair work.
 They must record conditions as they see them, follow a survey, and ensure that a vessel follows National Fire Protection Association Standard 306 requirements.

 Salary Information and Employment Outlook

 Marine chemists have a similar role to other ship engineers, taking part in repairing and maintaining marine vessels.
-Ship engineers, according to the BLS, earned an average annual wage of $78,970 in 2015.
-The employment of ship engineers is projected to increase by about 7% from 2014 to 2024, per the BLS.
+Ship engineers, according to the BLS, earned an average annual wage of $75,710 in 2018.
+The employment of ship engineers is projected to decrease by about 3% from 2018 to 2028, per the BLS.